apache/doris/new-docs/en/admin-manual/user-privilege.md

     Doris itself does not support blacklist, only whitelist, but we can simulate blacklist in some way.
 Suppose you first create a user named `user@'192.%'`, which allows users from `192.*` to login.
 At this time, if you want to prohibit users from `192.168.10.1` from logging in, you can create another user with `cmy@'192.168.10.1'` and set a new password.
 Since `192.168.10.1` has a higher priority than `192.%`, user can no longer login by using the old password from `192.168.10.1`.

+## More help

+For more detailed syntax and best practices for permission management use, please refer to the [GRANTS](../sql-manual/sql-reference-v2/Account-Management-Statements/GRANT.html) command manual.
+Enter `HELP GRANTS` at the command line of the MySql client for more help information.